dlt-hub/dlt/docs/website/docs/running-in-production/alerting.md

 ## Slack

 Alerts can be sent to a Slack channel via Slack's incoming webhook URL.
-For instance, the below code snippet demonstrates automated Slack notifications for database table updates using the send_slack_message function.
+The code snippet below demonstrates automated Slack notifications for database table updates using the `send_slack_message` function.

 ```python
 # Import the send_slack_message function from the dlt library